jrmmendes/block-diagram-digital-clock/README.md

 0.1.0

 # Good Practices
-- Put your description on the modules directory
+- Put your module on the modules directory and create, on the root directory, a _test and _waveform.
 - Do not modify the .gitignore (it removes databases, output files and so on)

 # Modules